This feature is available from the Pro plan and above.

 Managing translations

-To start translating, head back to the project editor by clicking on your project name in the top left corner.
-Here, you’ll see all the content you’ve imported from Storyblok.
+To start translating, go to the project editor by clicking on your project name in the top left corner.
+Here, you'll find all the content imported from Storyblok.

-From this point, you can manage your translations just like you would with any other content in Lokalise.
-Adjust texts, add translations, and review them until everything’s good to go.
+You can now manage translations as usual in Lokalise.
+Adjust texts, add translations, and review them until everything is ready.

 Exporting content from Lokalise to Storyblok

-This app also supports automated exports.
-If you want more details on this, check out the Automated import/export article.
+This app supports automated exports.
+For more details, check out the Automated import/export article.

-• If you want to include empty translations in the export, uncheck the Don’t export empty translations option.
+If you want to include empty translations, uncheck Don’t export empty translations.

 Checking the result